Consensys/mythx-docs/docs/source/tools/remix/index.rst

 #.
 Below the credentials section, there will be a select box containing a list of all applicable contracts.
 Select the contract you wish to analyze and click the :guilabel:`Analyze` button.
 You can also select the scan mode as shown below:

    .. figure:: img/remixscanmodes.png

+Refer to the `plans <https://mythx.io/plans/>`_ page to see which plan you need for each mode.

    .. note:: The contract may need to be compiled first, depending on the current Remix settings.
 Make sure the :guilabel:`Solidity Compiler` plugin for Remix is activated in your project.
 You will have to click the Solidity icon and then click the :guilabel:`Compile` button for your contract.